ZhongUncle/mem_disk_speedtest_in_C/README.md

 Memory bandwidth:	27.53 GB/s
 ```

+# Update
+I change logic of code to test speed.

+First, I want to use a utilized malloc and file I/O function to get peak bandwidth, it works bad.

+So, I use multi-threads to do that, it works better.

 # Notices
 It is heavy work and will uses about 24GB memory and disk for test.

+# Next
+Maybe change code to full C++ is better.